LandonMead23/ReligionCorrelations/final.md

 # I don't like how this turned out

-I'm really not happy with this at all and so I'm sorry if the horrid level of quality shows.
+Disclaimer: I'm really not happy with the turnout at all and so I'm sorry if the horrid level of quality shows.
+I liked working on this project a lot, but I think my time management was not all there and it might show.
+I think there was a lot of interesting things I found and looked at, however I didn't complete my goal of finding a true correlation/causation regarding my argument.
+My conclusion dives deeper into why my project starts like this.

 There was a lot of use of Gemini because time shortages and it made the project itself really feel lifeless to me.
 I want to try this again at a later time with a different research question, one that I can find a more solid correlation.

+My argument is: A correlation with religious affiliation and GDP (or GDP per capita) should be present through data.
+I chose this claim because of my current beliefs of religion and how it interacts with the world.
+We will see later whether I am correct.

 ```python
 import pandas as pd